ValerianClerc/caraml/README.md

-design/               # grammar definition of the language src/                  # majority of source code test/                 # test suite package.yaml          # config file for the cabal package
+design/               # grammar definition of the language src/                  # majority of source code test/                 # test suite caraml.cabal          # config file for the cabal package
 ```